Sending your application

-If you or your agent wish to talk to a Building Control surveyor about your scheme before submitting it for assessment, contact the Building Control office where you will lodge your plans.
+If you want to talk to a Building Control surveyor about your scheme before submitting it for assessment, contact the Building Control office where you will lodge your plans.

-The Completion Certificate and the plan Approval Certificate are important legal documents.
-You should keep these in a safe place perhaps with the property's deeds.
-Without these documents, it may be difficult to secure finance or sell your house.
+The Completion Certificate and the plan Approval Certificate are legal documents.
+You should keep these with the property's deeds.
+It may be difficult to get finance or sell your house without these documents.